logo

 In this class, the basic lesson plan and homework will begin the same for all students, but Gold students can expect to receive personalized modifications when suitable for their dog, which may be presented via written description or video example.
 Gold and Silver level student feedback is provided in a kind, supportive, and detailed format.
 Students may or may not get through all Conditioning or Cooperative Care Skill exercises during the 6 weeks of the class- progress will depend on their individual dog's current fitness level, past training history, and their individual personality- but all students who are able to practice short sessions two or 3 times a week should be able to participate in all of the Brain Games activities or a modification thereof.

 *** Outdoor exercise and activities will be discussed and explained but each week will have exercises that are meant to be completed indoors.
-Teams in all climates will be fully able to participate in this class regardless of weather.
+Teams in all climates will be able to participate in this class regardless of weather.

 Erin LynesInstructor: Erin Lynes